Building What Matters!

 Meet Levi!
 Levi is the superintendent at Frank L. Blum Construction.
 Levi works to ensure quality control and project assurance, while bridging the gap between the sub-contractors and the design team.
-He helps the construction process by in contact with the client as well as the other integral parts of the construction process.
+He helps the construction process by staying in contact with the client, as well as coordinating the integral parts of the construction process.

 Levi looks forward to finding unique ways to engage ArtSpace students throughout the building process!

 Meet RJ!
 RJ is currently working on the architectural design aspect of the new Arts building.
 His main focus is planning, coordinating, and designing the new Arts building.
 This includes communicating with electrical and mechanical counterparts, the plumbing company, and making sure there is clear communication with the contractors.

 RJ is looking forward to witnessing the project move forward and seeing ArtSpace receive a new addition to their school!

 Meet Cory!
 Cory is the project manager with Frank L. Blum Construction.
 His focus is getting the sub-contractors lined and up and making sure the budget is aligning with the construction process.
 Cory loves building schools because of the positivity and opportunities that schools bring to communities.

 Cory looks forward to seeing all the ArtSpace students smiling and enjoying new building!